Inigo Jones (1573 - 1652).

 James Jenner, James Slater and 'Sparke and Co.', perhaps joiner, bricklayer,

-plumber and brazier respectively; and some £644 to the sculptors Cheere,
+and some £644 to the sculptors Cheere,

-Ivory Statuette
+Ivory Statuette.

 James Francis Verskovis,